 Published in 1923, Wilson’s novel won the coveted Pulitzer in 1924.
 The 1924 Novel Jury was composed of returning members: Jefferson B. Fletcher, Samuel Crothers, and Bliss Perry.
 The Able McLaughlins was Wilson’s first, and most notable, novel.
 Today, The Able McLaughlins is a difficult book to track down, having been out of print for many years.
 Luckily, having access to a strong inter-library loan program was the only way I was able to get my hands on this one.

 Who Is Margaret Wilson?

 Margaret Wilson (1882-1973) grew up on a farm in Iowa.
 She graduated from the University of Chicago before pursuing missionary work in India during the early 1900s.
 She later returned to the United States to become a teacher and care for her invalid father.
 During that time she built a reputation for serializing short stories in the Atlantic Monthly.
-Two central themes found throughout much of her writing included the redemption offered through faith, and this is evident in the conclusion of The Able McLaughlins in which revenge is not exacted by Wully.
+Two central themes found throughout much of her writing include the redemption offered through faith, and this is evident in the conclusion of The Able McLaughlins in which revenge is not exacted by Wully.
 The other chief theme found in her writing is the unique suffering faced by women.
-In 1923, the same year her first novel The Able McLaughlins was published, she married a Scotsman tutor at Oxford.
+In 1923, the same year her first novel The Able McLaughlins was published, Wilson married a Scotsman tutor at Oxford.
 She wrote several adult novels, some focused on her experiences in India, and one book for children.
 Her last book, published n 1936, was a sequel to her debut Pulitzer-Prize winning book, entitled The Law and the McLaughlins.
 Grahame Greene once wrote a notably favorable review of the book.